Share This Guide, Choose Your Platform!

 Introduction -the relocation allowance (UK)

 As a UK limited company contractor, there may come a time when you need to move location for work reasons and as a result, you may incur relocation expenses.
-What’s more, when you do relocate and incur costs of moving office, are your relocation expenses tax-deductible?
+What’s more, when you do relocate while contracting and incur costs of moving office, are your relocation expenses tax-deductible?
 In the process of your office move, you will no doubt incur various office relocation costs in respect of this.
-Key to note, when we delve into if such costs are tax-free, there are some official eligible relocation expenses which are set by HM Revenue & Customs (HMRC).
+Basically, when we delve into if such costs are tax-free, there are some official eligible relocation expenses which are set by HM Revenue & Customs (HMRC).
 Therefore, what is included in relocation expenses (UK)?
-Please note, you can claim for these official HMRC relocation expenses, if your claims meet certain qualifying conditions.
-Please note, when this is the case, you will receive tax relief as part of the official relocation allowance (UK).
+Basically, you can claim for these official HMRC relocation expenses, if your claims meet certain qualifying conditions.
+Indeed, when this is the case, you will receive tax relief as part of the official relocation allowance (UK).

 Now, when you run your own UK company, let’s now look at when are your relocation expenses tax-deductible.
 We will think about when you incur office relocation costs as part of your move, are these taxable?
 Next, we will look into the official rules in more depth, and learn which costs you can claim when you relocate.